boostercloud/docs-site/source/includes/_application-api.md

 - **httpURL**: This is the main URL of your application.
 You will need it to interacting with the authentication/authorization API and to send commands and read model queries.
-- **websocketURL**: This is the Websocket URL you will need to use to subscribe to your read models and receive them every time they are updated in real time
+- **websocketURL**: This is the web socket URL you will need to use to subscribe to your read models and receive them every time they are updated in real time
 - **clientID**: This parameter is specific for the AWS provider (so you will see only if you used that provider) and is needed only for the `auth/sign-up` and `auth/sign-in` endpoints.